Dkowald/kwld.GitPackage/doc/GitGet.md

 |version| git ref to use|
 |filter| glob filter(s) to use |
 |commit| resolved git commit, set when files are extracted |

-> TODO: can i use .env.key as approach for git creds?

 ## .gitpackages